fastrgv/hbox4/README.md

 * demonstrates the considerable power of the Hungarian Algorithm.

+* easily buildable on Windows, OSX, and Linux using AdaCore's GNAT compiler.

 It also adds further support to the effectiveness of the design choices made in the Festival solver that proposed these 4 "orthogonal" heuristic measures or, so called "features".

 ### SplayTree-Priority-Queue
 The splaytree [self-balancing-binary-tree] based priority queues allow unique hash keys to be inserted and found quickly, with 4 embedded priority queues that allows efficient insertions, access, and deletion from the heads [popping].
-The hash keys uniquely identify box-layouts at each saved node, to avoid duplicates.
+The hash keys uniquely identify pusher & box-layouts at each saved node, to avoid duplicates.
 The 4 priority queue orderings allow primary and secondary (tie-breaker) priority measures.
+As mentioned above, the structure also allows rapid, direct access deletions given the hashkey.

 ### Dynamic Programming [flood-fill]
 Dynamic programming allows efficient determination of box-valid locations and the feasibility and cost of traversing between two locations.
 This information is used to feed into the Hungarian Algorithm.